-If your rights as an employee in California are violated, chances are, you are not alone.
+If your rights as an employee in Orange County are violated, chances are, you are not alone.
 Frequently, when employers fail to pay overtime, provide meal or rest breaks, or engage in misclassification or discrimination, the unlawful conduct affects many employees together.
-There is power in numbers, and under California law, a single employee may have the right to seek compensation on behalf of an entire class of workers who have suffered similar harms.
+There is power in numbers, and under Orange County law, a single employee may have the right to seek compensation on behalf of an entire class of workers who have suffered similar harms.
 This type of lawsuit is the “class action.”

 The class action is a procedure under California and federal law that allows a single employee who has been wronged to represent a class of fellow employees who have suffered similar violations of law.
 The employee who is named in the lawsuit is called the “class representative” and the other employees who are represented in the lawsuit are called the “class.”